 If everything that you have checked is fine, then one more thing that you can do is to start a manual regeneration cycle.
 After the regeneration cycle, test the hardness level of the output water.

-Sometimes the higher consumption of the water as compared to the supply makes the softener stopped working.
+Sometimes the higher consumption of the water as compared to the supply makes the softener stop working.
 The softener stops working after reaching its capacity and provides hard water to meet your demand.
 And when the scheduled time comes, it begins to make the water soft.

-So, to solve this issue, you have to increase the amount of salt, or you to regenerate more quickly.
+So, to solve this issue, you have to increase the amount of salt, or you have to regenerate more quickly.

-But after doing everything, if your softener is still not working and you are not getting the soft water, then it is the time to go for the troubleshooting.
+But after doing everything, if your softener is still not working and you are not getting the soft water, then it is time to go for the troubleshooting.

-Water Softener is not Regenerating
+Water Softener Is Not Regenerating

-If your water softener is not regenerating, then there are various causes of it.
+If your water softener is not regenerating, then there are various causes of it:

 Broken or Misconfigured Timer